Mindset Shifts

 More than 80% of people who register for Fear-less public speaking courses are actively avoiding public speaking.
 Some have chosen their career to avoid it.
 Others have turned down a promotion.
 Many palm off every speaking ‘opportunity’ to someone else.
 As well as being highly...

-I had a cooking teacher at high school who told us that “good cooks are born, not made” which left me confused about why she had decided to become a cooking teacher!Her comment is a perfect illustration of a ‘fixed mindset’ described by Carol Dweck...
+First written in 2019, updated in 2025.
+I once had a high-school cooking teacher who told us that “good cooks are born, not made.”
+I remember feeling confused.
+If that were true, why had she decided to become a cooking teacher?
+Her comment is a...

 Why the Imposter Syndrome May Explain Your Fear of Public Speaking- And What You Can Do About It

-Feel the Fear (of Public Speaking) and Do It Anyway!
+Feel the Fear of Public Speaking and Do It Anyway!

 Public Speaking and the Shame of Appearing Nervous – Why Do We Care and What Can We Do?